 2. Language Development

 Studies indicate that the use of signs has long-term benefits for the development and success of a child’s language and vocabulary learning and usage.
-If you want your child to talk, you need to speak to them, read to them, sing to them.
+If you want your child to talk, you need to speak to them, read to them, and sing to them.
 Signing lets them participate in the two-way exchange of language before their little mouths can form words.

 3. Reduction of Frustration

 4. Sharing the Load

 A baby’s primary caregiver is usually the person who best understands baby’s earliest non-verbal communication.
 With a combination of intuition, magic, and some luck, moms can often tell the difference between a baby’s cries for help, for food, for a missing toy, or fear.
 With signs, communication is clearer and can be read by a wider audience of caregivers.
 Mom (or whoever is the primary caregiver) is no longer the sole interpreter for baby.

 Convinced?
 Ready to start?
 Great!